saviola777/haxball-headless-manager/doc/writing-plugins.md

 room.getPlugin("hhm/persistence").persistPluginData(room);
 ```

 manually, which will then trigger a call to your `onPersist` handler.
+You can
+also call `persistAllPluginData()` – this should not be done unreasonably often,
+for obvious reasons.

+Before any kind of persistence happens (no matter if for
+all or just one plugin), the event `onBeforePersist` is triggered for all
+plugins.
+This is to allow plugins which rely on other plugins for their data
+storage and persistence to prepare for data persistence (since the actual
+persistence always happens in plugin load order).

 When a plugin is loaded, the persistence plugin will call
 `onRestore(data, pluginSpec)` if the handler is defined and persisted data